MainulDip/EverydayReactJS/Redux-Note.md

 ### Store:
 The current Redux application state lives in an object called the store.
-We have a `single store` in a Redux application.
+Best practice is to have a `single store` in a Redux application.

 The Redux store is created using the configureStore function from Redux Toolkit.
 It requires a reducer or a `root reducer` (combination of multiple reducers) in its the reducer argument.

 Store has a method called getState that returns the current state value

+* multiple stores can be applied using `a store per root component instance` manner, but is not recommended.

 ```js
 import { configureStore } from '@reduxjs/toolkit'